Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Abstract

 \section{Abstract}

-A hybrid 4D-variational data assimilation method for chaotic climate models is introduced using the Lorenz '63 model.
-This approach aims to optimise an Earth system model (ESM), for which no adjoint exists, by utilising an adjoint model of a different, potentially simpler ESM.
-The technique relies on synchronisation of the model to observed time series data employing the dynamical state and parameter estimation (DSPE) method to stabilise the tangent linear system by reducing all positive Lyapunov exponents to negative values.
-Therefore, long windows can be used to improve parameter estimation.
-In this new extension a second layer of synchronisation is added between the two models, with and without an adjoint, to facilitate linearisation around the trajectory of the model without an adjoint.
-The method is conceptually demonstrated by synchronising two Lorenz '63 systems, representing two ESMs, one with and the other without an adjoint model.
+4D-variational data assimilation is applied to the Lorenz '63 model to introduce a new method for parameter estimation in chaotic climate models.
+The approach aims to optimise an Earth system model (ESM), for which no adjoint exists, by utilising the adjoint of a different, potentially simpler ESM.
+This relies on the synchronisation of the model to observed data.
+Dynamical state and parameter estimation (DSPE) is used to stabilise the tangent linear system by reducing all positive Lyapunov exponents to negative values, thereby improving parameter estimation by enabling long assimilation windows.
+The method introduces a second layer of synchronisation between the two models, with and without an adjoint, to facilitate linearisation around the trajectory of the model for which no adjoint exists.
+This is achieved by synchronising two Lorenz '63 systems, one with and the other without an adjoint model.
 Results are presented for an idealised case of identical, perfect models and for a more realistic case in which they differ from one another.
-If employed with a coarser ESM with an adjoint, the method will save computational power as only one forward run with the full ESM per iteration needs to be carried out.
-It is demonstrated that there is negligible error and uncertainty change compared to the \textquoteleft traditional\textquoteright\space optimisation of full ESM with an adjoint.
-In a variation of the method outlined, synchronisation between two identical models can be used to filter noisy data.
-This reduces optimised parametric model uncertainty by approximately one third.
+If employed on a high-resolution ESM for which a coarse resolution adjoint exists, the method will save computational resources as only one forward run with the full high-resolution ESM per iteration is needed.
+It is demonstrated that there is negligible error and uncertainty change compared to the traditional optimisation of a full ESM with an adjoint.
+Stemming from this approach, it is shown that the synchronisation between two identical models can be used to filter noisy data in a dynamical way which reduces the parametric uncertainty of the optimised model by approximately one third.
 Such a precision gain could prove valuable for seasonal, annual, and decadal predictions.